camunda/camunda-docs/docs/components/operate/userguide/process-instance-batch-modification.md

 description: "You may need to move multiple active process instances to allow execution to continue."
 ---

-If there was an issue in process execution that caused you to enter the wrong process branch or data was corrupted, you may need to select multiple process instances and move them to the correct flownode in the process in a single operation.
+If there was an issue in process execution that caused you to enter the wrong process branch or data was corrupted, you may need to select multiple process instances and move them to the correct flow node in the process in a single operation.

 :::note
-If you only need to modify a single active process instance to allow execution to continue, instead use [Process instance modification](./process-instance-modification.md), which also provides some additional modification options beyond move modification.
+If you only need to modify a single active process instance to allow execution to continue, use [process instance modification](./process-instance-modification.md) instead, which also provides some additional modification options beyond move modification, like activating an element, terminating an element instance, etc.
 :::

 ## Batch modification mode

-On the process you want to apply the modification, select the flownode containing the process instances you intend to move.
+On the process you want to apply the modification, select the flow node containing the process instances you intend to move.

 ![select-flownode](./img/batch-modification/select-flownode.png)